donaldRwilliams/GGMnonreg/README.md

 Graphical modeling is quite common in fields with *wide* data, that is, when there are more variables than observations.
 Accordingly, many regularization-based approaches have been developed for those kinds of data.
-There are key drawbacks of these method, including, but not limited to, the fact that obtaining a valid measure of parameter uncertainty is very (very) difficult.
+There are key drawbacks of regularization when the goal is inference, including, but not limited to, the fact that obtaining a valid measure of parameter uncertainty is very (very) difficult.

 More recently, graphical modeling has emerged in psychology (Epskamp et al. 2018), where the data is typically long or low-dimensional (*p* \<